HiAS7/The-Sauce-Book-Online/_classes/Monk.md

 Starting at 2nd level, your speed increases by 10 feet while you are not wearing armor or wielding a shield.
-This bonus increases when you reach certain monk levels, as shown in the Monk table.\
+This bonus increases when you reach certain monk levels, as shown in the Monk table.<br/>
 At 9th level, you gain the ability to move along vertical surfaces and across liquids on your turn without falling during the move.